RichardSchrauwen/hello-worlds/README.md

 # Sending SMS

-Code snippet for sending an SMS message usingn the SMPP v3.4 protocol
+Code snippet for sending a Hello SMS message usingn the SMPP v3.4 protocol

 ## Kubernetes

 yaml file with a load-balanced helloworld example

+## AWK
+One of my first scripting languages for text processing

+Open a *NIX command prompt and execute: echo "AWK World!" | awk -f hello.awk